When Rapid Development Iteration Isn't Agile—And 5 Ways To Fix It

 Don't forget: their interaction is actually the most important part of the process.
 But instead, overzealous scrum masters make it about the metrics and the methodology.
 Change your sprint demo and focus it on your stakeholders.
 Build a presentation where you are thinking of them as the audience.
 Do they want to see Jira numbers?
 What about replication of bugs?
 Probably not.
 Show them the progress you are making and set its context in business terms, leaving time to capture their feedback.

-Phil Christianson is Director of Product Management for Eze Software, and currently leads the Product Management practice in Eze Software’s Hyderabad, India office.
+Phil Christianson is Director of Product Management for SS&C Eze, and currently leads the Product Management practice in SS&C Eze's Hyderabad, India office.
 He was instrumental in the setup and launch of the office in 2015.
 Phil also heads up PM for Portfolio and Investor Accounting products.
-Earlier in his Eze career, Phil was responsible for a number of key initiatives, including the Eze Mobile iPad app, regulatory reporting tools and initial Cloud offerings.
+Earlier in his SS&C Eze career, Phil was responsible for a number of key initiatives, including the Eze Mobile iPad app, regulatory reporting tools and initial Cloud offerings.